Snails & The Essence of Saigon's Street Food

 Photo : 2sao.vn

-Golden apple snails are only available for a specific time of the year, mostly during the rainy season.
-This type of dish is cooked simply by boiling in water with lemongrass and lime leaves for 2-3 minute, with a dash of salt to add to the flavor.
-Boiled apple snails are often eaten with fish sauces, chopped ginger, garlic and chilies.
-If you travel to the further northern parts of Vietnam, this undoubtedly is a dish you will be served by local people as a symbol of their hospitality.
+Golden apple snails are primarily available during a specific time of year, particularly in the rainy season.
+Prepared by simply boiling in water with lemongrass and lime leaves for 2-3 minutes, a dash of salt enhances the flavor.
+These boiled snails are typically enjoyed with fish sauce, chopped ginger, garlic, and chilies.
+If you travel to northern Vietnam, don’t be surprised if locals offer you this dish, as it symbolizes their hospitality.

 So diep nuong mo hanh - Scallop grilled with onion